 Irregular or heavy menstrual bleeding is often the first sign there may be a uterine disorder.
-At Pearl Women’s Center we offer diagnosis and treatment of uterine disorders in Portland in addition to complete healthcare for women.
+At Pearl Women’s Center we offer diagnosis and treatment of uterine disorders in Portland, Oregon, in addition to complete healthcare for women.

 Common Uterine Disorders